DMOJ/docs/docs/problem_format/problem_format.md

 The default regex for input files is `^(?=.*?\.in|in).*?(?:(?:^|\W)(?P<batch>\d+)[^\d\s]+)?(?P<case>\d+)[^\d\s]*$`, and the default regex for output files is `^(?=.*?\.out|out).*?(?:(?:^|\W)(?P<batch>\d+)[^\d\s]+)?(?P<case>\d+)[^\d\s]*$`.

-Some examples of fie formats they can match are:
+Some examples of file formats they can match are:

 ```
 test.1.in
 test-1.in